Shinya Fukumori Trio

 “Japan, and the Shōwa era music in particular, is in me.”

 Shinya Fukumori, Munich-based drummer & composer from Ōsaka, Japan, is the new rising star at ECM Records.
 On his arrival in Munich in 2013, he soon met the two technically and musically brilliant musicians who would become his ideal partners to develop his music project he had been working on for years: French, Munich-based saxophonist-clarinetist Matthieu Bordenave and German, also Munich-based pianist Walter Lang, who both immediately understood the unique nature of Shinya Fukumori’s music making and, given their musical affinity and understanding, delved into the leader’s music world with natural ease.
-Discovered by ECM chief and producer Manfred Eicher, the Shinya Fukumori Trio have now recorded their debut album for ECM - to be released in early 2018.
+Discovered by ECM chief and producer Manfred Eicher, the Shinya Fukumori Trio have now recorded their debut album for ECM, "For 2 Akis", to be released on 16th February 2018.

 Shinya Fukumori ideally, intelligently and impressively combines Japanese tunes from the Shōwa era with (North) European jazz aesthetics.
 His music is an authentic, genuine dialogue between melodies of captivating beauty (and at times melancholy moods of breathtaking pain when crying mankind’s debris of World War II) deriving from popular Shōwa music culture (Shinya grew up with through his parents and grandparents) and a distinct contemporary chamber jazz idiom that recalls the refined sound poetics of Northern Europe (he has been influenced and inspired by since his studies in the United States).
 The beautiful tunes and arrangements are given by leader Shinya, but it’s the trio’s both subtle and dynamic collective interplay with plenty of space for improvising - with Matthieu Bordenave’s sublimely velvety playing, Walter Lang’s singing piano (with his unique touch) and Shinya’s free creative drumming and cymbal work - that makes the music bloom and become poetic fireworks.